CarlosArleo/CoverLetters/docs/cv/Living_System_Integrity.md

 3.  **The Specialist Tools (`getCompanyIntelligenceTool`, `getJobDescriptionTool`)**: These are the "hands" of the operation.
 Their sole responsibility is to interact with the outside world (i.e., scrape websites).
     *   **Robust Error Handling:** A critical part of their design is their internal `try/catch` blocks.
 They are designed **never to crash**.
 If they fail to fetch or parse data, they must not throw an error.
 Instead, they must return a structured JSON object with a clear, human-readable error message in their fields (e.g., `companyName: "Error: URL Not Found"`).
 This is the cornerstone of the system's resilience.

-4.  **The Final Reasoner (`letterWritingPrompt`)**: This is the expert writer.
-Its prompt is engineered to be "intelligent" about the data it receives.
+4.  **The Final Reasoner (`letterWritingPrompt` & `generateSubmissionEmailPrompt`)**: These are the expert writers.
+Their prompts are engineered to be "intelligent" about the data they receive.
-    *   **Conditional Logic:** The prompt explicitly instructs the AI to first check if the data from the tools contains error messages.
+    *   **Conditional Logic (Error-Aware):** The prompts explicitly instruct the AI to first check if the data from the tools contains error messages.
-    *   **Graceful Degradation:** If errors are found, the AI is instructed to acknowledge the missing information and write the best possible cover letter using the data it *does* have (the user's profile).
-This ensures that a failure in a secondary system (like web scraping) does not cause a failure in the primary mission (writing a cover letter).
+    *   **Graceful Degradation:** If errors are found, the AI is instructed to acknowledge the missing information and write the best possible letter or email using the data it *does* have (the user's profile).
+This ensures that a failure in a secondary system (like web scraping) does not cause a failure in the primary mission.
+    *   **Formatting (Format-Aware):** The prompts include strict formatting instructions to ensure the final output is clean, professional, and ready for use with proper spacing and paragraph breaks.

 ## III.
 The Constitution: Principles for Maintaining Integrity